zachighton/gettoknowaplace_restaurant_db/README.md

 We used LucidChart to create the schema.
 This tool allowed us to easily design, connect and make changes to the tables and to work collaborativley on the project making simultaneous edits.

+#### Challenges

+- Selecting relevant tables to include to be able to properly answer queries.
+- Identifying the best links to make between tables along with the cardinality.
+- Choosing how to deal with time data (opening and closing times, waiting times) and how granular to be.

 ## Outcome

 <img width="600" alt="Screenshot 2021-11-05 at 10 38 30" src="https://user-images.githubusercontent.com/89530964/140490278-b209ff19-b8e0-4dc0-af64-43ec91c97d3c.png">